Offered by: College of Engineering, Mechanical Engineering Department

 Conditional admission may be granted in cases in which the applicant's academic preparation for graduate study is such that criteria 1) and/or 2) above are not satisfied.
 In such cases, the applicant is required to submit recent test scores of the Graduate Record Examination, letters of recommendation, and other documents attesting to the applicant's aptitude for graduate studies.
 Applicants who do not satisfy criterion 1) may be required to take a limited number of preparatory courses with no degree credit.
 When an applicant is admitted conditionally, the conditions to be met and the time allowed for meeting them are stated in the letter of admission.
 If these conditions are not satisfied, the student may be disqualified from the program.

-A minimum of 45 quarter units (equivalent to 30 semester units) is required for awarding of the Master of Science in Mechanical Engineering degree.
+A minimum of 30 semester units is required for awarding of the Master of Science in Mechanical Engineering degree.
 The specific requirements are described below.
-All students must complete either a Master's thesis or a Master's project or additional course work along with a comprehensive examination.
+All students must complete either a Master's thesis or a Master's project.

 In order to advance to candidacy for the Master of Science in Mechanical Engineering, the student must satisfy all of the following requirements: